What do you mean by data processing?

 What makes processing of data important

 Nowadays more and more data is collected for academic, scientific research, private & personal use, institutional use, commercial use.
 This collected data needs to be stored, sorted, filtered, analyzed and presented and even require data transfer for it to be of any use.
 This process can be simple or complex depending on the scale at which data collection is done and the complexity of the results which are required to be obtained.
-The time consumed in obtaining the desired result depends on the operations which needs to be performed on the collected data and on the nature of output file required to be obtained.
-This problem becomes more stark when dealing with very large volume of data such as those collected by multinational companies about their users, sales, manufacturing, etc. Data processing services and companies dealing with personal information and other sensitive information must be careful about data protection.
+The time consumed in obtaining the desired result depends on the operations which need to be performed on the collected data and on the nature of the output file required to be obtained.
+This problem becomes starker when dealing with the very large volume of data such as those collected by multinational companies about their users, sales, manufacturing, etc. Data processing services and companies dealing with personal information and other sensitive information must be careful about data protection.